shtgl/travel_planner_agent/README.md

 2. A message will pop-up in console or terminal as to enter your message.
 And you can run it until Gemini API key doesn't exhausts.

-Note - To track API usage, visit <a href="logs"> logs folder</a>, which holds the logs of agents and LLM usage.
+Note - To track API usage, visit <a href="logs"> logs folder</a>, which holds the logs of agents and LLM usage